Dubai Health Authority Free Practice

 The Dubai Health Authority (DHA) exam is a mandatory medical licensing examination for healthcare professionals seeking to practice in Dubai, UAE.
 Administered by Prometric at computer-based testing centres worldwide, the DHA exam evaluates clinical competency through case-based multiple-choice questions.

-The exam consists of 150 single-best-answer MCQs to be completed in 3 hours.
+The exam consists of 150 single-best-answer MCQs to be completed in approximately 170 minutes (≈2 hours 50 minutes) for GP candidates, per the official DHA CBT guideline.
 Questions are clinically oriented, presenting real-world patient scenarios requiring diagnostic reasoning, management decisions, and knowledge of UAE healthcare guidelines.

 Healthcare professionals eligible for the DHA exam include General Practitioners, Specialists, Nurses, Pharmacists, Allied Health professionals, and Dentists — each with a tailored question blueprint relevant to their specialty.